 “It’s not mandatory, but most people are doing it.
 When I was doing it, I went to an agent which a couple of my friends had already used when they came here.
 I went there and he gave me the form and course details.
 I selected one of the courses, filled the form in, and he sent it to Arden.
 He then received my enrollment letter, which he gave to me, booked me an appointment at the embassy, gave me guidance on the kinds of questions they would ask in the interview etc. In my case, it was quite quick.
 But now it can sometimes be quite time consuming.”

 When students arrive in Berlin, they’ll have an on campus induction where they have to submit their visa, their Ameldung (which is a registration of their residence), and their German telephone number.

 Many students had previously been making use of Your Degree Your Way, allowing them to start their studies from their home countries before coming across later.
 However, now students are expected to be at their inductions in person.
 Arden University does, however, have a policy that if, for any reason, a visa is rejected, we will offer students a refund.

 The Visa also allows students the ability to travel within Europe.
-The visa that students get is a Schengen visa, allowing you to see different experiences around Germany and across various other countries in Europe covered by the Schengen agreement.
+The visa that students get is a National visa, allowing you to see different experiences around Germany and across various other countries in Europe covered by the Schengen agreement.